ZeroWP/Customizer/README.md

 # Customizer
 Create customizer controls quick and easy with as minimum code as possible.

-##This project is currently in `alpha` stage.
+##This project is currently in `beta` stage.
 The current code is fully functional, but may expect radical changes in the future!

 ###License: GPL
 The license allows the usage in any projects(personal or commercial).
 An attribution link is not required, but very appreciated.